yildiztugba/HYKWebsite/planning/backlog.md

 - As a **user** i want to see the core values of the organization to understand the aims of the organization.

   - Given the user the core values of the organization according to commitement,Community,Openess,Diversity & inclusiveness.

+## Could-Haves

+- As a **user** I want to get an opinion where is the location of office so that I add map information.

+  - Given the user tries to know where the hack your future office is, it should be a live map for searching and adding on the map.

+- As a **user** I want social media icons in the website so that I can follow hackyourfuture via social media and get some more information about it.

+  - Given the user wants to find the icons easily, they should be prominent on the footer.